freshworks/freshworks-api-sdk/src/gen/freshteam/docs/TimeoffApi.md

   leave_type: ["null"], // [String] | the identifier of leave_type, as id
   location: ["null"], // [String] | the identifier of user location, as id
   start_date: new Date("2013-10-20"), // Date | The start date for the timeoff request.
 Must be used together with `end_date`.
-  end_date: new Date("2013-10-20") // Date | The end date for the timeoff request.
+  end_date: new Date("2013-10-20"), // Date | The end date for the timeoff request.
 Must be used together with `start_date` and should be greater than `start date`.
+  page: 56, // Number | page number
+  sort: "sort_example", // String | Sort By
+  sort_type: "sort_type_example" // String | Sort Type
 };
 apiInstance.getTimeoffs(opts).then(
   data => {